schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 ## Motivation

-My motivation with this article is three fold.
+My motivation for this article is threefold.
-First, I want to share my experience on developing an AI system using only AWS serverless components.
+First, I want to share my experience developing an AI system using only AWS serverless components.
-Secondly, I want to share the general performance of AWS Lambda in terms of running the CPU-intensive AI solver in Quarkus Native.
+Secondly, I want to share the general performance of AWS Lambda in terms of running a CPU-intensive AI solver developed with Quarkus Native.
-Finally, I want to share my experience in developing all the infrastructure as code using CloudFormation and automating all CI/CD with Github Actions.
+And thirdly, I want to share my experience in developing all the infrastructure as code using CloudFormation and automating all CI/CD with GitHub Actions.

 ## Vehicle Routing Problem

 The vehicle routing problem (VRP) is a combinatorial optimization problem which asks "What is the optimal set of routes for a fleet of vehicles to traverse in order to deliver goods to a given set of customers?" $^1$.
-In general the VRP shows up in real scenarios like those challenged by logistic companies (DHL, Kuehne + Nagel, Fedex), delivery apps (Uber Eats, Glovo), and dial-a-ride companies (Uder, Taxi99, Bolt).
+In general, VRP appears in real-life scenarios like those challenged by logistic companies (DHL, Kuehne + Nagel, Fedex), delivery apps (Uber Eats, Glovo), and dial-a-ride companies (Uder, Taxi99, Bolt).

-For example, take a look at the image below to understand how it works.
+The image below depicts the main VRP goal.
-On the left there's the problem, a set of customers spread across the map that have requested goods to be delivered from a company's depot.
+On the left we have the problem input, a set of customers spread across the map that have requested goods to be picked up and delivered from a company's depot.
-On the right there's the solution for the problem, it consists of a set of routes (a.k.a. itineraries) assigned to a fleet of vehicles that will deliver the goods to the customers on time.
+On the right we have an example of output, the solution for the problem.
+It consists of a set of routes (a.k.a. itineraries), to be followed by a fleet of vehicles, so all goods are delivered to customers on time.
-The VRP problem's challenge is about how to find the best itineraries to minimize (or maximize) a specific KPI (e.g.: total travel time, total gas consumption, total delays, profit, etc) $^2$.
+The main VRP challenge is about finding the best itineraries to minimize (or maximize) a specific business KPI (e.g.: total travel time, total gas consumption, total delays, profit, etc) $^2$.

 ![vehicle Routing Problem Example](/assets/imgs/vehicle-routing-problem.png)